 Can guinea pigs eat grape tomatoes?
-Yes, cavies can eat grape tomatoes and they love them too!
-Cavies love all types of tomatoes, the grape, cherry, Roma, all kinds.
-This veggie is beneficial and tasty for the cavy, it’s like regular food and treat at the same time.
-The edible parts of these tomatoes are the flesh, seeds, and skin.
-The stem and leaves are not good for cavies and they shouldn’t eat these.
+Yes, guinea pigs can eat grape tomatoes and they love them too.
+Guinea pigs love all types of tomatoes – grape, cherry, Roma and others.
+This veggie is very beneficial and tasty for guinea pigs, it’s like regular food and a treat at the same time.
+The edible parts of grape tomatoes are the flesh, seeds, and skin.
+The stem and leaves of any type of tomato are not good for guinea pigs in fact that those parts are poisonous for them and should be avoided.

 There is no one that would refuse the super-tasty grape tomatoes.
 They are amazing by themselves, in salads, as toppings on meals, or in smoothies – very versatile, healthy, and tasty!
-And luckily, our cavies love them too.
-They go crazy for grape tomatoes, especially if you purchase them fresh and a bit crunchy.
-Of course, there are some bad nutrients found in some parts of the tomatoes, but the flesh itself is safe for the guinea pigs and it has good nutrients for them.
+Luckily, our guinea pigs love them too.
+They go crazy for grape tomatoes, especially if you purchase them fresh and if they are bit crunchy.
+Now let’s see what are the benefits and risks of feeding grape tomatoes to our guinea pigs.

 Health Benefits of Guinea Pigs Eating Grape Tomatoes

-The grape tomatoes are not very caloric, and this makes them perfect for those with special nutrition plans or diets.
-Also, they have no fat, as a food item, this makes the grape tomatoes a light and easy food for the organism.
+- Low in calories and fat – The grape tomatoes are not very caloric, and this makes them perfect for those with special nutrition plans or diets and guinea pigs fall into this category.
+Also, they have no fat, as a food item, this makes the grape tomatoes a light and easy food and that is exactly what guinea pigs need.

-With the carbs and proteins, there will be both fast and slow release energy, depending on the serving size consumed.
-There are also fibers in the grape tomatoes and this can improve the digestion of the cavies.
-The cavies will have regular and better bowel movements.
-With vitamin A, almost all organs of the cavy will be healthy.
+- Energy – With the carbs and proteins, there will be both fast and slow-release energy, depending on the serving size the guinea pig has consumed.
+There are also fibers in the grape tomatoes and this can improve the digestion of the guinea pigs.
+The cavies will have regular and better bowel movements with the grape tomatoes and with vitamin A, almost all organs of the guinea pig will improve or stay healthy.

-Most importantly there is vitamin C in grape tomatoes, which is crucial for rodents.
-If they are in deficit of vitamin C, they are prone to scurvy and that’s dangerous.
-It leads to swellings in joints, internal bleeding, loose stool, rough fur…
+- Vitamin C and iron – Most importantly there is some vitamin C in grape tomatoes, which is crucial for guinea pigs.
+If they are in a deficit of vitamin C, they are prone to a disease called scurvy and that’s dangerous.
+It leads to swellings in joints, internal bleeding, loose stool, rough fur… Lastly, there is also iron which is important for healthy blood.
+Iron is vital for curing anemia and other blood-related issues in guinea pigs.

 Nutrition Facts of Grape Tomatoes